LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

        Exam,Lab,Homework,Project,Class participation

    There may be extra spaces after the commas.
-   Categories will be chosen so that each one starts with a different letter.
+   Categories will be chosen so that *each one starts with a different letter*.

    The second line contains the integer weights for each category, like